 No matter the state of your personal finances, whether you’re wealthy or poor or somewhere in between, take time to set goals.
 State them in positive terms.
 Make them specific.
 Put a deadline on achieving them.
 Make them actionable.
 Write them down.
 Work a little toward them every day.
 (It’s much easier to achieve goals when you focus on the individual steps toward them.)

 When I was young, I had crazy goals like: “I want to be rich by the time I’m 30.”
 That was a fun goal, but it didn’t mesh with my reality.
 I was acquiring debt.
 I was moving away from wealth, not toward it.
 A better goal would have been: “I will get out of debt in three years.”
-Or “I will research online degree programs and take 4 classes toward my degree this year.”
+Or “I will research online college programs and take 4 classes toward my degree this year.”
 Or “I will contribute $200 monthly to my savings account.”
 These are realistic, achievable goals, and one toward which I could make progress every day, if even just a little.

 As my financial situation worsened and I became overwhelmed by debt, I gave up on goals of any sort.
 This just made matters worse.
 Without goals, I was going around in circles, caught in a debt cycle from which there seemed to be no escape.
 It was only once I set goals for myself again — realistic goals — that I was able to begin my escape from debt hell.